PurnPum/Sketchy-Crystal/README.md

 - Change enemy trainer teams so that they all use their usual moves.

-	NOTE : 	- All rematches have been deleted
+	`All rematches have been deleted`
-			- Any team that consisted exclusively of one mon repeated multiple times is now a single pokemon with higher level.
+	`Any team that consisted exclusively of one mon repeated multiple times is now a single pokemon with higher level.`

 - Make sure TMs found in the Overworld and given by Gym Leaders work properly and are all Sketch.